ElementTech/opsilon/assets/doc.md

   -a, --args stringToString   Comma separated list of key=value arguments for the workflow input (default [])
       --confirm               Start running without confirmation -h, --help                  help for run
-  -r, --repo string           Repository Name
+      --kubernetes            Run in Kubernetes instead of Docker.
+You must be connected to a Kubernetes Context -r, --repo string           Repository Name
   -w, --workflow string       ID of the workflow to run